Creamed Chipped Scrapple

 - Some chopped chives, if you’re feeling fancy.

-Once it’s thickened, pour it over your bread/toast/biscuit of choice and it’s ready to go.
+When your delicious Creamed Chipped Scrapple is thickened, pour it over some toasted English muffins!
 Feeling fancy?
 Throw some chopped chives on top for a little color and bite.
 Not feeling fancy?
 Don’t!
 I won’t tell anyone.

 Creamed Chipped Scrapple